 And there is!

 A great site to visit for staples is Vegan Dad.
 He has recipes for vegan lunch meat, sausages, and everything homemade.
 His puff pastry recipe is easy to follow - I only adapted it slightly.
-This recipe is flakey, easy, and most importantly, delicious!
-It looks fancy and would be the perfect addition to any breakfast or brunch (or dessert!).
+This Amaretto Cherry Strudel with Homemade Vegan Puff Pastry Recipe is flaky, easy, and above all, delicious!
+It looks elegant and will be a great addition to every breakfast, lunch, or dessert menu.

-Amaretto Cherry Strudel with Homemade Vegan Puff Pastry
+Amaretto Cherry Strudel with Homemade Vegan Puff PastryCourse: Uncategorized

 Puff Pastry Recipe Lightly Adapted from Vegan Dad

-Puff Pastry Ingredients
+- Puff Pastry Ingredients

 1 c. + 2 T. organic non-hydrogenated shortening, like Spectrum, cold